emmatz-pattersonvf/notes/README.md

 7. Stay organized: Maintain a clean and organized codebase.
 Following best practices, such as using well-structured code and commenting yourcode, will make it easy to understand and maintain yourwork in future.
 8. Document your process: Write down your thoughts and ideas as you work, so youcan refer back to them later and avoid repeating the same mistakes.
 9. Be patient: Learning programming can sometimes be frustrating, but remember that it takes time and practice to master the skills.
 Don't get discouraged, keep pushing forward, one step ata time.

+# 2024-03-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
+It will also help to keep you focused and on track with your goals.
+ -- 213个词